1. Is your MBA Accredited?

 This depends on when the approval was granted and if there were any conditions attached to that acceptance.
 Rhodes Business School will assess this on its merits.
 Please contact us in this regard.

-25. Can I use the Rhodes University Library, computer facilities and gym facilities for the two weeks that I am in Grahamstown?
+25. Can I use the Rhodes University Library, computer facilities and gym facilities for the two weeks that I am in Makhanda (Grahamstown)?

 26. Does Rhodes Business School offer Doctoral degrees in Business Administration?

 At present we do not offer a DBA.
-However, students can register for a PhD at Rhodes Business School as long as they have an MBA and there is the necessary supervisory capacity.
-All potential PhD candidates are required to attend a pre-PhD workshop which is charged separately from the PhD fee (assuming that you are accepted) .
+However, students can register for a PhD at Rhodes Business School as long as they have an NQF9 MBA and there is the necessary supervisory capacity.
+All potential PhD candidates are required to attend a pre-PhD workshop which is charged separately from the PhD fee (assuming that you are accepted).
+Details of our PhD programme, can be found at: https://www.ru.ac.za/businessschool/studying/phd/

 27. What Short Course programmes does Rhodes Business School offer?